electricimp/LSM9DS0/README.md

 ```

 #### getTemp()
-Reads and returns the latest measurement from the temperature sensor in degrees Celsius
+Reads and returns the latest measurement from the temperature sensor in degrees Celsius.

 ```Squirrel
 server.log(imu.getTemp() + "C")    // Log degrees Celsius
 ```